zhaoyuzhi/D2HNet/README.md

   journal={arXiv preprint arXiv:2207.03294},
   year={2022}
 }

-@inproceedings{zhao2022d2hnet,
-  title={D2HNet: Joint Denoising and Deblurring with Hierarchical Network for Robust Night Image Restoration}, author={Zhao, Yuzhi and Xu, Yongzhe and Yan, Qiong and Yang, Dingdong and Wang, Xuehui and Po, Lai-Man}, booktitle={European Conference on Computer Vision (ECCV)}, year={2022}
-}
 ```

 ## 8 Acknowledgement

 This work has gone through ICCV, AAAI, and ECCV.
 We appreciate the works and suggestions from all reviewers and area chairs.
 Part of the code is based on [MMEditing](https://github.com/open-mmlab/mmediting) and [LSFNet](https://github.com/JimmyChame/LSFNet).
+Thanks for their great works!

 We thank Chao Wang in the SenseTime Research and Tetras.AI for helping capture the real-world photos.
-We thank Weile Liang in the SenseTime Research and Tetras.AI for developing the image capturing tool.
+We thank Weile Liang in the SenseTime Research and Tetras.AI for developing the Andriod image capturing tool.
 We thank Dr. Qinbin Li and researchers in the AI imaging group of the SenseTime Research and Tetras.AI for early reviewing the paper.

 Please contact yzzhao2-c@my.cityu.edu.hk for further questions.